Shipping Worldwide

 A dirty filter can affect a lawn mower's efficiency and decrease its service life.
 You need to change it at least once or twice a year, depending on how often you use the machine.
 Follow the recommendation on how to clean and replace the type of filter installed on your lawn mower.
 Soapy water can usually do the trick.
 Make sure the mower is fully dry before reinstalling the filters.

-Replace or Stabilize the Fuel
+Replace or Stabilize Fuel

 If you're using fuel for the lawn mower, we recommend either using fresh fuel or adding a fuel stabilizer when the mower hasn't been used for about a month.
 Old fuel can clog the carburetor, which can affect the efficiency of your equipment.
 To save money on professional cleaning or repairs, make sure the fuel is stabilized.